 The app does look like a real Kanban board with drag-and-drop features, tags, due dates and so on.
-So if you need something that also looks like Kanban then that might be your choice.
 I haven’t personally tried it, so I cannot say much about it.

 Since it seems to support multiple files, I think it could be possible to somehow tie the task cards with your notes.
 At least it has the option to open a card in the editor of your choice.

 I hope that this post has inspired you to think of your own task management.
-If you can come up with any improvements to my system I would be definitely interested in hearing about them!
 You can reply to the embedded tweet at the end of this article and share your thoughts or ask questions if you have any.

 Previous postAWS Security Groups Explained